 - Look for a lender that handles specialised loans.
 Most major banks want to avoid the unusualness of kit homes.

 - Get your plans in place before you consider applying for a home loan.
 Every little change you make could damage your lender’s confidence.
 As a result, it’s best to know exactly what you want to do before speaking to any lenders.

 What to Do Next

 You can get a home loan for a kit home, but you have to know where to look.
 Before you try to move forward, we recommend you take the following steps:

 - Calculate how much you need to borrow to build your kit home

-- Live chat with an uno home loan consultant.
+- Book a call with an uno home loan consultant.

 This information is general in nature and you should always seek professional advice when making financial decisions.